Normandy: D-Day, the 1944 landings

 http://www.arromanches360.com/

-Omaha Beach Memorial Museum – Saint-Laurent sur Mer 14710
+Omaha Beach Memorial Museum – Saint-Laurent-sur-Mer 14710

 http://www.musee-memorial-omaha.com/

-American cemetery of Colleville-sur-Mer 14710
+American Cemetery of Colleville-sur-Mer 14710

-Back to Tourism page
+Return to the Tourism page